aaronkjones/noobs-term/README.md

 # Install

-The installer wil:
+The installer will:
 * Install dependencies: git, curl, wget, zsh, tmux, neovim
 * Install dotfiles to `~/.dotfiles` and symbolically link them to their default locations
 * Set default shell to Zsh
 * Load Neovim plugins
 * Install plugins and themes

-To install, run the following in your terminal:
+To install, run the following commands in your terminal:

 ```
 git clone https://github.com/aaronkjones/noobs-term.git